GregoryAlbarian/PersonalWebsite/README.md

 # Personal Website
-a personal website with my name and links to my Github account, LinkedIn account, and resume.
+A personal website with my name and links to my Github account, LinkedIn account, and resume.